Rachel Naidus

 Aspen style always includes at least some Gorsuch, a popular local clothing store.
 You can fashionably layer up here in styles such as the Jet Set Vega Glam down coat.

-With its metallic sheen, its right on-point so you can nail that Aspen chic look.
+With its metallic sheen, it’s right on-point so you can nail that Aspen chic look.
 Made of ripstop fabric with thermal insulation, that and its long length also makes it exceptionally warm for those icy cold winter days.

 6. Texture and Shape